In this article, we’ll show you different ways to add a second screen to your Mac, including:

 How to use an iPad as a second monitor

-Even with a 12.9-inch display, an iPad isn’t ever going to be as good as an actual monitor, but it does offer convenience.
-It’s easy to carry around, doesn’t demand a great deal of desk space, and lets you make use of the touchscreen.
+With a 12.9-inch display, iPad Pro is great, but isn’t ever going to be as good as an actual monitor.
+However, it does offer convenience: it’s easy to carry around, doesn’t demand a great deal of desk space, and lets you make use of the touchscreen.

-How to add a MacBook or MacBook Pro external monitor
+How to add an external monitor to a MacBook

 Getting a double-screen Mac operation up and running doesn’t require any additional software, you’ll be pleased to know.